Reading time: 9 minutes

 “First principles thinking is defined as a method of reasoning or a thought process in which you try and understand the fundamental truth regarding different aspects of the existence of a thing or problem by breaking it down into its most basic elements and building your argument up from there.
 These fundamental truths can be called the first principles or first causes.”

-How To Use “First Principles Thinking”
+How You Can Use “First Principles Thinking”

 It’s simple — strip away your assumptions, and go digging past the “proven” solutions and borrowed conventions.
 The process typically involves the following steps: